buhrmi/buhrmi/README.md

 - All while using standard Rails controllers and actions, without having to develop an API
 - Easily testable and extremely maintainable code

 Intrigued?
-Feel free to reach me with your ideas at [hello@buhrmi.de](mailto:hello@buhrmi.de) to get a quote.
+Feel free to reach out with your ideas at [hello@buhrmi.de](mailto:hello@buhrmi.de) to get a quote.
+My usual rate is $100 USD/hour (or cheaper if I really like your idea), but the initial consultation of course is free.

 ### Demo apps